 - The natural crossing for the trail would be the Beverly Bridge, which is closed due to safety concerns.
-Repair money is awaiting WA state infrastructure budget approvals.
+Repair money just passed WA state infrastructure budget approval.

 - The Wenatchee Bridge is the next crossing to the north, which is our way to cross.